-\emph{(iii)} We are left with checking the last condition, that is continuity of the pathwise derivatives on~$\overline{\Lambda}$.
-We just showed they were (uniformly) continuous in~$\omega$ thus time continuity is the last one remaining.
-We only show it for the second derivative, using once again the representation~\eqref{eq:SingularDerivative}.
+\emph{(iii)} We are left checking the last condition, continuity of the pathwise derivatives on~$\overline{\Gamma}$.
+We just showed uniform continuity in~$\omega$, thus time continuity is the only step left.
+We only show it for the second derivative, using~\eqref{eq:SingularDerivative}.
 We fix $x,\omega$; as in point~(ii) of this proof,

 For the first line~\eqref{eq:Time_Diff_Decomposition_1}, we apply Cauchy-Schwarz inequality to focus on the difference

 Furthermore, by BDG and Jensen inequalities

 where the second term clearly goes to zero as~$\delta$ tends to zero.
 For the first one, we write